shubhambadaya/Image-Text-Extractor/README.md

-# Text detection from images
+# Text extraction from images

 Using Google Cloud Platform vision api streamlit app has been developed.
 The App is being deployed on cloud run.